Day Trips Perfect for Dad

 What better way to show your dad some love is hitting the road to grab some Texas Barbecue.
 Lockhart is known for some of the BEST barbecue and has 3 great options: Kreuz, Blacks, and Smitty’s Market.
 Plus, you can stop by the famous Texas Hatters who are known for their “Gus” hat from Lonesome Dove.

-Have a happy Father's Day Weekend!
-For events and more information head to Austinmoms.com.
+Have a happy Father’s Day Weekend!
+For events and more information head to Austinmo